Local Latent Space Bayesian Optimization over Structured Inputs: Experiments

 \subsection{Guacamol Benchmark Tasks}

-The Guacamol benchmark suite \cite{GuacaMol} contains scoring oracles for a variety of molecule design tasks, with scores ranging between 0 and 1--1 indicating the task can be solved perfectly.
+The Guacamol\footnote{Guacamol is released under the MIT license} benchmark suite \cite{GuacaMol} contains scoring oracles for a variety of molecule design tasks, with scores ranging between 0 and 1.
 We select three tasks among the most challenging in terms of the best objective value achieved: \pdopmpo{}, \ranolmpo{}, and \zalempo{}.
 The goal of each of these tasks is to design a molecule with high fingerprint similarity to a known target drug but that differs in a specified target way.
 The task definitions are discussed in \citet{GuacaMol}.

 \paragraph{Baselines.} We compare to \texttt{T-LBO}, the most competitive Bayesian optimization method overall from \autoref{sec:logp_exp}.
 Additionally, a variety of techniques from beyond the BO literature using reinforcement learning and genetic programming have been evaluated on these tasks.
-We choose to compare to GEGL and GraphGA, with GEGL \cite{GEGL} proposed recently and GraphGA \cite{graphGA} among the top methods on the Guacamol leaderboard.
-We also report the best score achieved over the $\approx$1.27 million molecules in the full Guacamol dataset, which serves as a performance cap for virtual screening approaches (see \autoref{sec:related_work}).
+We compare to GEGL and GraphGA, with GraphGA \cite{graphGA} among the top methods on the Guacamol leaderboard.
+We also report the best score achieved over the $\approx$1.27 million molecules in the full Guacamol dataset, which serves as a performance cap for virtual screening (see \autoref{sec:related_work}).

 \paragraph{Results.} The results of optimization on these three benchmarks are shown in \autoref{fig:guacamol_results}.
-We again report results for \ourmethod{} with both a JTVAE and SELFIES VAE deep autoencoder model. \ourmethod{} with a SELFIES VAE optimizes significantly faster than other methods.
-Note that GEGL does eventually achieve scores competitive with \ourmethod{}\texttt{(SELFIES)}, but requires millions of oracle calls to do so -- see \citet{GEGL} for details.
+We again report results for \ourmethod{} with both a JTVAE and SELFIES VAE deep autoencoder. \ourmethod{} with a SELFIES VAE optimizes significantly faster than other methods in the evaluation budget used here.